caraml-dev/merlin/docs/user-guide/custom_model.md

 ## Web Service Implementation

 Users need to implement their own web service using any tech stack that suitable for their use case.
-Currently user can deploy web service using `HTTP_JSON` or `UPI_V1` protocol, both have different requirements that must be satisfied by the web server.
+Currently users can deploy web service using `HTTP_JSON` or `UPI_V1` protocol, both have different requirements that must be satisfied by the web server.

 ### HTTP_JSON Custom Model
 Users can add the artifact (model or anything else) in addition to the docker image when uploading the model.
 During the deployment, these artifacts will be made available in the directory specified by `CARAML_ARTIFACT_LOCATION` environment variable.